 Studying online shouldn’t be a lonely experience.
-The eCampus portal is a social learning environment and there are plenty of ways for you to connect with your facilitator, student advisor and fellow learners.
+The eCampus portal is a social learning environment and there are plenty of ways for you to connect with your facilitator, the student advisor team and fellow learners.
 Don’t be a stranger!

 Create a weekly study schedule and share it with friends and whānau so they know when you can’t be interrupted.
 Plan to study regularly and avoid leaving things to the last minute.
 Don’t forget to schedule study breaks and days off.
-Remember, you can always reach out to your student advisor for help with planning and time management.
+Remember, you can always reach out to the student advisor team for help with planning and time management.